Gauss Tower

 The Gauss Tower is a reinforced concrete observation tower on the summit of the Hoher Hagen in Dransfeld, Germany.
 The tower can be reached directly by car.
 A restaurant with a panoramic view is located inside the tower.

 The tower is named for Carl Friedrich Gauss, who made the large triangle from the Hohen Hagen break into Inselsberg a basis of his survey of Hanover.

-From 1909 to 1963, there had already been a Gaussturm nearby.
-It broke when a quarry was expanded too far in the 1950s.